-We are a small software development and consulting company that focuses on Hydra, Blacklight, Fedora and related technologies.
+We are a software design, development and consulting firm, that focuses on Samvera, Blacklight, Fedora and related technologies.
 We’re passionate about working with open source software and building robust digital repositories to support the needs of a wide variety of cultural heritage and research institutions.
-If your interested in joining our team, please see our jobs page.
+If you’re interested in joining our team, please see our jobs page.

 Mark Bussey, Chief Information Leafblower / Managing Director

 Mark has over two decades of infrastructure management, system architecture, and development, and deployment experience across a wide variety of technology platforms.
-Most recently, he lead the BBYOpen development team supporting Best Buy’s e-commerce platform.
-Mark holds a Bachelor of Arts degree in English and Mathematics from Amherst College and has recently earned a Master of Arts degree in Music Education from the University of St. Thomas.
+Prior to joining DCE, he lead the BBYOpen development team supporting Best Buy’s e-commerce platform.
+Mark holds a Bachelor of Arts degree in English and Mathematics from Amherst College and holds a Master of Arts degree in Music Education from the University of St. Thomas.
 When not dabbling in technology, Mark is an avid classical guitarist and is board member and current president of the Minnesota Guitar Society.

 Rachel has been engaged in DCE’s business operations since 2014.
 She is involved in strategic planning, finance, customer relations, DCE training initiatives, and product management.
 Rachel holds a BA in Communications from the University of Minnesota.
 Before finding her way to software, she had a career in Film, Television and Advertising.
 In her free time, she enjoys spending time with family and friends, working and playing outdoors, reading and watching films.